 Many people are unaware that a person who suffers from alcohol is at an increased risk of developing type 2 diabetes.
 People diagnosed with type 2 diabetes cannot produce certain insulin levels.
 As a result, you are left with high blood sugar, resulting in various physical consequences such as neuropathy.

 There is a long list of other chronic illnesses that a person with alcohol addiction may face, such as cancer, liver cirrhosis, heart disease, stroke, and pancreatitis.
+Medically assisted treatment can play a significant role in managing these health issues alongside addiction treatment.
 While it’s true that some people that suffer from alcoholism may be able to improve their physical health once they stop drinking, the chances of suffering from some form of chronic illness for the rest of their life is high.

 Alcohol Rehab at Muse